 > Another Climbing Hydrangea - 3 quart

-Introducing Hydrangea anomala subsp. anomala -- the other climbing hydrangea vine.
-Rarely offered, and less showy than its more common cousin, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
+Introducing Hydrangea anomala subsp. anomala - the other species of climbing hydrangea vine.
+Rarely offered, and less showy than its more common cousin petiolaris, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
 Likeable pointy new buds in Spring promise another year of beauty.
+Fool your gardening friends who think they know climbing hydrangeas with this easy to grow vine.
 Deciduous.
 Zones 5-8.

 Schizophragma hydrangeoides ’Roseum’ is a blush-pink flowered form of the Japanese climbing hydrangea vine.
 It is pink for us in the south only upon first opening, becoming white under our heat & humidity.
 But for those days it reminds us that spring is a time of wide possibility.
 Even pink.
 A true climber it will attach to your wall or tree and head up.
 Deciduous, for partial shade in zones 5 to 7, it may reach 30’ in time.
 Blooms more readily in our experience than the other "hydrangea" climbers.
 Rare and special.